mrmrs/slides-cssconfoakland-2014/README.md

 Bad css is full of assumptions.
 Understanding where you can't make assumptions can help you write code that works in more contexts.

 ## All of CSS in one file
-If you want to see my experiment with putting the entire css language into one file it's called (css unabridged)[http://github.com/mrmrs/css-unabridged].
+If you want to see my experiment with putting the entire css language into one file it's called [css unabridged](http://github.com/mrmrs/css-unabridged).
 I've tried to make it as verbose as possible and it is currently 20.15kb minified and gzipped.

 ## Reading